-EU slaps $1.23B fine on Qualcomm over LTE chip dominance in the iPhone
+Qualcomm to appeal $1.23B fine from EU over LTE chip dominance in the iPhone

 Going forward, the big things to watch for are whether Qualcomm chooses to appeal this decision, and how it might affect the company’s current deal with Broadcom, which is trying to buy Qualcomm for $130 billon.
 Reportedly, partners like Microsoft and Google are against the deal.

-Intel, which was one of the key losers in that arrangement, has been scrambling to catch up for years and while now the iPhone is made using chipsets from both vendors.
-However, all is not completely resolved.
+Intel, which was one of the key losers in that arrangement, has been scrambling to catch up for years.
+Now, the iPhone is made using chipsets from both vendors, but all is not completely resolved.

-There may be more than simple anticompetitive practices at issue here, since some tests appear to show that iPhones run on Intel’s chips are performing slower than their Qualcomm-based counterparts.
+There may be more than simple anticompetitive practices at issue here, since some tests appear to show that iPhones running on Intel’s chips are performing slower than their Qualcomm-based counterparts.
 This could prove to be grounds for an appeal down the line.

+And to add a further twist to this story, there may be a case for Qualcomm to appeal its own fine based on another regulatory case involving — yes — that same Intel.
+The latter company last September had a vote in its favor in its (so far) nine-year-long battle to appeal its own $1 billion antitrust fine from the EU, when the European Courts of Justice said that the Commission needed to provide more proof in its case against the company.

+“The Commission seems to have followed a ‘creative reading’ of the Intel ruling, remaining consistent with it while allowing some leeway on interpretation,” said Assimakis Komninos, a partner at global law firm White & Case, in a statement.
+“It will be interesting to see how the EU courts will react.”

 We are reaching out to both companies for comment and will update this post as and if we get it.